Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Methods

-The distribution of temperature and density for the particles identified via $R_{200c}$ is also shown in the upper panel of Fig.~\ref{fig:gas_phases}.
+The distribution of temperature and density for the particles identified via $R_{200c}$ is shown in the upper panel of Fig.~\ref{fig:gas_phases}.
 Although categories overlap, the combined temperature and density (the pressure) is highest in massive galaxy clusters, followed by low-mass clusters, groups, and the poorly-resolved plus diffuse gas.
 The high-density, low-temperature track corresponds to star formation: although most star-forming particles are cut, the \RH{particles that remain} are likely those which have just begun star-forming but have not yet updated their star formation tag in the simulation.
-The low temperature of these particles will result in a negligible contribution to $y$: \RH{we do not expect any bias from these particles}.
+Despite the high densities, we confirm that the low temperature of these particles results in a negligible contribution to $y$ compared to signals from any other category in this work.
+Thus, inclusion of these particles in any of the halo-associated categories does not bias the resulting signals, and we elect not to present any separate results for these `cool gas' particles.

-For the division using $2\times R_{200c}$ (not shown in Figure~\ref{fig:bound_unbound}), the distributions \RH{of temperature and density} are similar but there is more overlap between the bound categories, as the halo outskirts encompass lower-pressure gas.
-Overall, the bound gas extends to lower pressures, and the smaller amount of remaining unbound gas is thus also concentrated at slightly lower densities and temperatures than in the $R_{200c}$ case.
+For the division using $2 R_{200c}$ (not shown in Figure~\ref{fig:gas_phases}), the distributions of temperature and density are similar but there is more overlap between the halo categories, as the halo outskirts encompass lower-pressure gas.
+Overall, the halo gas extends to lower pressures, and the smaller amount of remaining diffuse gas is thus also concentrated at slightly lower densities and temperatures than in the $R_{200c}$ case.
 For the FOF case, there is slightly less overlap overall than either of the previous cases.
-In all cases, the WHIM temperature range encompasses mostly gas from the `diffuse' and `group' categories.
+In all cases, the warm-hot temperature range encompasses mostly gas from the `diffuse' and `group' categories.

-For a point of comparison that indicates how these distributions evolve over cosmic time, \RH{we also show the same plot for the gas phase at $z=2$} in the lower panel of Fig.~\ref{fig:gas_phases}.
+For a point of comparison that indicates how these distributions evolve over cosmic time, we also show the same plot for the gas phase at $z=2$ in the lower panel of Fig.~\ref{fig:gas_phases}.
 Compared with $z=1$, a notable difference is that there are no $M>10^{14}$\hMsun\ halos at this redshift; their predecessors are the low-mass clusters.
 The diffuse and unresolved gas at this redshift is shifted towards lower temperatures and densities; most of it is not yet in the warm-hot phase by this point in time.
 The warm-hot regime at $z=2$, then, is dominated by groups and the tail-end of low-mass clusters.
 AGN feedback and shock-heating of gas both contribute to the shifting of the diffuse gas from $z=2$ to $z=1$ \citep{Sorini2022}.

 The density-temperature distributions provide some indication of how each component will contribute to the observed tSZ signal, because the pressure determines the $y$ contributed per unit length along the line-of-sight.
 However, as the physical extent of the gas also affects the resulting observed tSZ, the phase distribution does not tell the entire story.